Distance From Vancouver

 2. Slightly less than a kilometer later, turn right

 onto Mount Gardner Road.
-You would then drive for just over 2 km and
+Drive for just over 2 km after that, and

-would turn left at Hikers Trail Road, as shown on the photo below.
+turn left onto Hikers Trail Road, as shown in the photo below.
 This

 left turn is between poles 490 and 491.
 Poles are numbered on Bowen